vanTeeffelenLab/ExTrack/README.md

 ## Install ExTrack

-`pip install extrack` (Don't use this now as it is not updated)
+`pip install extrack`

 https://pypi.org/project/extrack/

-the version 1.4 has an oudated version for the histograms script, replace it with histograms.py from the git repository if you want it to work correctly.
+the current version (1.5) has working but oudated version of the position refinement method.
+It may only work for 2-state models.
+This will be updated as soon as possible.

 ## Input file format

-all_tracks: dict describing the tracks with track length as keys (number of time positions, e.g. '23') of 3D arrays: dim 0 = track, dim 1 = time position, dim 2 = x, y position.
+ExTrack can deal with tracks saved with TrackMate xml format or csv format by using the integrated readers https://github.com/vanTeeffelenLab/ExTrack/wiki/Loading-data-sets.

 # Installation from this GitHub repository